 At Finolex Industries, environmental stewardship is a top priority.
 We strive to minimise our environmental footprint and promote resource efficiency across our operations.
 We have implemented sustainable manufacturing practices that prioritise energy conservation, water management, and waste reduction.
 Our focus on energy efficiency has led to significant reductions in greenhouse gas emissions, contributing to climate change mitigation.
 By adopting the principles of the circular economy, we promote waste reduction, recycling, and responsible disposal.
 We also strive to minimise the environmental impact of our supply chain, collaborating with suppliers to ensure sustainable sourcing practices.

 The key highlights of our environmental performance for FY22-23 are as follows:

-of diesel forklifts were replaced with electric forklifts
+33% of diesel forklifts were replaced with electric forklifts energy saved by conservation initiatives effluent recycled

 8500+ tCO2e